Brita and PUR have been dominating the water filter industry for decades.

 Note: These prices are pulled in real-time from Amazon.
 You can click the chart to view each product on Amazon.

-Epic Water Filters boasts great reviews from verified purchasers, but there are a few downsides to consider before you buy:
+Epic Water Filters gets great reviews from verified purchasers, but there are a few downsides to consider before you buy:

 - Price: They are the most expensive among comparable brands.